or scroll for handy tips and a little nostalgia.

 Instructions

-- Pre-heat oven to moderate (180 degrees celsius, fan-forced).
+- Pre-heat oven to moderate (180 degrees celsius / 350 degrees fahrenheit, fan-forced).

 - Grease a slice tin (approx 26 x 16 cm) and line with baking paper, leaving excess on the sides to lift out slice once cooked.

-- Crush weetbix into a bowl.
+- Crush weetbix well into a bowl.

 - Add remaining dry ingredients to bowl and stir to combine.

-- Press mixture into slice tin with hands and even the top surface using the back of a spoon.
+- Press mixture into slice tin with hands and even the top surface out using the back of a spoon.

 - Cook for 20 minutes.